 Regardless of the case, South Carolina punitive damages are just hard to get.
 We’ve got to prove the bar or restaurant’s employees were reckless in overserving the drunk driver before he caused the car accident.
 If we can establish recklessness to open the door to punitive damages, we still have one more complicated process to undertake in estimating the right amount of punitive damages.
-We’ve got to evaluate the evidence based on multiple factors set by South Carolina law for setting the amount of punitive damages.
+We’ve got to evaluate the evidence based on multiple factors for setting the amount of punitive damages set by South Carolina law.

 Evidence of the Loss and Injuries to You or the Victim’s Family

 While last, this is definitely not the least.
-The amount of devastation a drug driver leaves in his wake is often breathtaking.
+The amount of devastation a drunk or high driver leaves in his wake is often breathtaking.
 The legal term for this aspect of your case is actually plain English.
 It’s called damages.